Benefits of Table Tennis: for Health and Fitness

 2. Healthy Joint Function

 The low-impact and repetitive nature of table tennis essentially improves your joint health.
-It keeps your joints active, reducing the risk of stiffness and enhancing range of motion.
+It keeps your joints active, reducing the risk of stiffness and enhancing the range of motion.

 7. Suitable for Rehabilitation